-Disposed waste at third parties was 87% of the total (97% hazardous waste and 83% non-hazardous waste), while waste recovered and recycled at third parties was 91% of the total (100% hazardous
+Disposed waste at third parties was 87% of the total (97% hazardous waste and 83% non-hazardous waste), while waste recovered and recycled at third parties was 91% of the total (100% hazardous waste and 89% non-hazardous waste).

-28) Eni Rewind is Eni's environmental company, which operates in line with the principles of the circular economy to enhance and make the best use of industrial land, water and waste, or waste
+28) Eni Rewind is Eni's environmental company, which operates in line with the principles of the circular economy to enhance and make the best use of industrial land, water and waste, or waste derived from remediation activities, through sustainable reclamation and recovery projects, both in Italy and abroad.